-Community is built in the Washburn Lodge.
 Campers, counselors, and staff sit together as one big camp family.
-And keep your wits about you, because if you’re caught with your elbows on the table you may have to kiss Cleo the Moose!
+Keep your wits about you, because if you’re caught with your elbows on the table you may get to kiss Cleo the Moose!
 After eating, the singing begins.
 Individuals and whole cabin groups are called upon through a traditional song, "Have You Ever Seen...", and sing a song, perform a silly task, or show off a talent.

 At the end of the meal, a few campers are chosen as volunteers to help the kitchen staff with the dishes.
 This is a dearly sought-after position, because the person who volunteers the most that week goes home with the prestigious Broken Plate Award.